kyrielie/Tidal/README.md

 Waves can also crash against blocks if they're in the way, making rocky cliffs next to water even more dramatic!
 During full moons, the waves glow at night too.

 **Note: Tidal is currently in alpha!** There's plenty of known bugs and plans for optimizations, some include:
-- Many unique textures for things like the top side of waves which are washing up, waves which just crashed into a wall, and particle textures for crashed waves which just fell into water, are still needed.
 - Waves "wash up" in midair instead of falling.
 - Algorithm to find closest Voronoi site point can be sped up (Quicksort?)
 - Waves don't seem to be connecting at spawn properly(2 hitboxes right next to each other, causing unintended overlap)